 Why don’t we ask this from question to Google itself?
 Let’s unlock our phones and long press the home button, and ask “Hey Google, what can you do?”
 Some of the 34 results that your voice assistant would provide you with are:

 You can see the complete list of 34 items by asking your Voice Assistant the same question as above.

 It all comes down to this.
 This very basic question: Are people using Google voice assistant on a scale that it can prove to be massive in the future?
 We have some data to show voice search optimization.

 As per comScore, an American marketing analytics provider, 50% of all searches will be voice searches by 2020.
 And according to OC&C Strategy Consultants, a management consulting company, 55% of households are expected to own smart speaker devices by 2022.

 But that’s more about the whole voice search universe, so let’s keep ourselves to only GVS for now.

 But why such big numbers?
-Why people seem to be in love with Google’s voice search than the conventional search system?
+Why people seem to be in love with Google speech search than the conventional search system?
 This is because, as Katherine Watier, an American internet marketer, puts it: Humans can speak 150 words per minute vs type 40 words per minute.

-According to HigherVisibilty.com, here are some of the commands, along with the percentage of Android users, which people regularly used in 2018:
+According to highervisibility.com, here are some of the commands, along with the percentage of Android users, which people regularly used in 2018:

-Looks like we are using Google’s voice search to accomplish our daily and trivial digital tasks.
+Looks like we are using Google voice search online to accomplish our daily and trivial digital tasks.
 So it basically comes down to us humans being a little lazy, and our will to save as much time and efforts as possible.